ISS-Security/hw-credit_card_crypto/README.md

 - Override the default hash: Override the default `hash` method of CreditCard to hash the serialized data of the card.
 Credit cards with identical information should produce identical hashes.
 Do not use any cryptographic hashing method here.
 - Create a cryptographic hash: Implement the `secure_hash` method to produce a SHA256 hash (return a hexadecimal string).
 Credit cards with identical information should produce identical secure hashes.
-- BUT FIRST: Implement the tests in `spec/hash_spec.rb`
+- BUT FIRST: look at the hashing test specs in `spec/hash_spec.rb`
+  - *Implement all the tests* that are shown (you are welcome to add your own as well)
-  - make sure they all fail before writing ANY code!
+  - make sure your implemented tests *all fail* before writing *any* code!
-  - make sure they pass one by one while writing code :)
+  - make sure they pass *one-by-one* while writing code :)
-- We are coming to the end of this assignment -- please add references in `Gemfile` to all the gems you are using in your code and test files.
+- We are coming to the end of this assignment -- time to do some cleanup:
+  - Add references in `Gemfile` to all the gems you are using in your code and test files.
+  - run the `rubocop` gem on your code to see if your code style is appropriate

 ## Submission